socketsupply/socket-examples/io-tonic/README.md

 Then we call `ssc build .`.
 This creates a desktop-specific binary file from the single page JS app we just built.
 You can run this app without a browser.

 **Note**
-There is no `build` script defined in `ssc.config`.
+There is no `build` script defined in `ssc.ini`.
 This means that by default the `ssc` command will copy all files from the `input` directory to the `output` directory.

 This is defined in the `package.json` script `start`:
 ```js